Digital Certificates

-A certificate of merit recognizes notable achievement or contribution.
-It sits between a certificate of completion (which acknowledges finishing) and a certificate of excellence (which acknowledges top-tier performance).
 The merit certificate is the format that says “this person did well” without claiming “this person was the best.”
-This guide covers what belongs on a certificate of merit, the wording patterns that work, and when to upgrade to a verifiable digital format.
+This guide covers what the term means in schools and workplaces, what belongs on the certificate, the wording patterns that work, and when to upgrade to a verifiable digital format.

 What a certificate of merit is for